 A counsellor accompanies the client in their unique journey towards self-discovery without any pressure or hidden agenda.

-Usually a counselling session takes place once a week and lasts 50 minutes.
+A counselling session takes place once a week and lasts 50 minutes.
 The first meeting aims to clarify what has brought you to counselling and what to expect from this process.
-At the end of this consultation, a mutual agreement is made between the client and the Counsellor.
+At the end of this consultation, a mutual agreement is made between the client and the counsellor.